 Do all purifiers sold have a CADR rating?

 No, CADR ratings are not provided for all air purifiers sold.
-Only for those that the manufacturer has submitted the product to the Association of Home Appliance Manufacturers for testing and that has passed the test requirements.
+Only for those that the manufacturer has submitted the product to the Association of Home Appliance Manufacturers for testing and that have passed the test requirements.

 That’s usually well-known, larger manufacturers such as Levoit, Honeywell, Winix, GermGuardian, and some others.
 It’s rare to find “off-brand” air purifiers with CADR ratings listed.
 If they’re not provided by the AHAM, then they may not be legitimate at all.